-Ar Annual LTI Awards Granted in 2022
+Name Annual LTI Awa Annual LTI Awards Granted in 2023

-Name Stock Options Performance Stock Units Restricted Stock Units Total
+formance ock Units Total

-Mr. Glaser \$7,250,000 \$7,250,000 NA \$14,500,000
+Mr. Glaser NA NA NA

-Mr. McGivney 1,625,000 1,625,000 NA 3,250,000
+Mr. McGivney \$1,675,000 \$1, 675,000 \$3,350,000

-Mr. Doyle 2,000,000 2,000,000 NA 4,000,000
+Mr. Doyle 5,550,000 5,5 550,000 11,100,000

-Ms. Ferland 1,250,000 1,250,000 NA 2,500,000
+Mr. South 1,350,000 1,3 350,000 2,700,000

-Mr. Hearn 57,500 57,500 115,000 230,000
+Ms. Ferland 1,300,000 1,3 300,000 2,600,000

-- 1. Annual LTI awards as determined by the Compensation Committee are denominated in U.S. dollars and granted as a combination of stock options and PSUs.
-For stock options, the value shown in the table was converted into a number of stock options based on the grant date fair value per share using the Black-Scholes value.
+1. Annual LTI awards as determined by the Compensation Committee are denominated in U.S. dollars and granted as a combination of stock options and PSUs.
+For stock options, the value shown in the table was converted into a number of stock options based on the grant date fair value per share using the Black-Scholes option pricing model.
 For PSUs, the value shown in the table was converted into a number of PSUs based on the fair market value of Company common stock, which was equal to the average of the high and low trading prices of shares of the Company common stock on the trading date immediately preceding the date of grant.
-The grant date fair value of the PSUs, as calculated in accordance with ASC Topic 718, is determined using a Monte Carlo simulation model since payouts are based in part on a relative TSR modifier, which is a market condition.
-In addition, stock options and PSUs granted are rounded up to the nearest whole number. - 2.
-Mr. Hearn completed service as President and CEO of Guy Carpenter and as an executive officer of the Company effective December 31, 2021 and continues in his role as Vice Chair.
-Mr. Hearn's 2022 compensation in connection with his continued employment after he completed service as an executive officer of the Company is discussed in "Mr. Hearn's Employment Arrangements" on page 57.
-Based on his role, Mr. Hearn's annual LTI award comprised 25% stock options, 25% PSUs and 50% RSUs.
+The grant date fair value of the PSUs, as calculated in accordance with FASB ASC Topic 718, is determined using a Monte Carlo simulation model since payouts are based in part on a relative TSR modifier, which is a market condition.
+In addition, stock options and PSUs granted are rounded up to the nearest whole number.

 The value ultimately realized from these awards is contingent on the named executive officer's continued service, except in certain circumstances such as retirement.
 The value also depends on the future performance of our stock price and, for PSU awards, achieving specific Company financial objectives and the Company's relative TSR versus S&P 500® constituents.
-The terms and conditions of these awards are described in the narrative following the "2021 Grants of Plan-Based Awards Table" on page 58.
+The terms and conditions of these awards are described in the narrative following the "2022 Grants of Plan-Based Awards Table" on page 61.